Opinion | Here’s a little-noticed reason the Virginia race is such a big deal

 But there’s a less obvious way the Virginia outcome could help shape future campaigns.
-A Democratic win might show that another issue has unexpected political potential: Paid leave.
+A Democratic victory might show that another issue has unexpected political potential: Paid leave.

-To an underappreciated degree, Democrat Terry McAuliffe’s candidacy has foregrounded paid leave.
-McAuliffe has pledged to institute statewide paid family and medical leave as governor, vowing to make Virginia the “first southern state” to do so.
+To an underappreciated degree, Democrat Terry McAuliffe’s candidacy has put paid leave in the foreground.
+McAuliffe, who served as governor from 2014 to 2018, has pledged to institute statewide paid sick, family and medical leave if elected, vowing to make Virginia the “first Southern state” to do so.

 Numerous ads from the McAuliffe campaign have placed paid leave front and center.
-One ad casts passing a new paid leave measure as pivotal to ensuring that “everyone is treated with dignity and respect.”
+One ad casts passing a new paid-leave measure as pivotal to ensuring that “everyone is treated with dignity and respect.”

 Another ad says this is central to making sure that “quality, affordable health care” is a “basic human right.”
-These ads place paid leave on a par with other longtime Democratic priorities that have been go-to issues in campaigns, such as curbing prescription drug prices and expanding access to baseline health care.
+These ads place paid leave on a par with other longtime Democratic priorities that have been go-to issues in campaigns — such as curbing prescription drug prices and expanding access to baseline health care.

-Jared Leopold, a Democratic strategist in Virginia who also consults for a paid leave advocacy group, points out that Democrats have not previously foregrounded the issue to this degree in gubernatorial campaigns.
+Jared Leopold, a Democratic strategist in Virginia who also consults for a paid-leave advocacy group, points out that Democrats have not previously highlighted the issue to this degree during gubernatorial campaigns.

 “Paid leave was not a central part of the campaign message in the Virginia gubernatorial elections in 2017 or 2013,” Leopold told me, adding that McAuliffe is “blazing a new path” on the issue.